opensearch-project/cluster-etcd/README.md

 This approach reduces etcd storage requirements and simplifies control plane logic by filtering out data plane implementation details.

-#### Automatic UUID and Version Generation

-The plugin now automatically generates index metadata constants programmatically rather than storing them in etcd

-This eliminates the need to manually specify these values in etcd and ensures all nodes maintain identical metadata, preventing cluster coordination failures due to hashcode mismatches.

 ```bash
 # Write index settings and mappings separately (new split metadata approach)
 # Settings are needed by both data nodes and coordinators